 Participants identified several major problems in this ministry:

 Priests identified a need for more marriage preparation resources, especially those directed towards Spanish-speaking couples and couples entering a second marriage.
-Remote preparation should be stressed, since the immediate preparation period is so short (even a year is not enough).
+Remote preparation should be stressed since the immediate preparation period is so short (even a year is not enough).
 Marriage preparation programs often rely on volunteers, but they can be hard to recruit.
 It can also be difficult to choose among the many programs and materials that are available.
 Finally, priests observed that many newly-married couples disappear from church life.
 They have no ongoing connection to the parish.

 One group stressed that the priest's role is to provide education.
 Married couples need continuing education, but most do not want to devote time to it.
 Several participants noted that people do not approach priests for help.
 Priests may not find out about a problem until it is too late.
 Priests should build up trusting relationships that encourage people to talk about their marriage.
 Individual pastoral counseling can help to heal marriages.

 Priests should recognize marriage in the liturgies and preach about it.
 They should use family-based examples from Scripture.
 Priests mentioned specific activities such as REFOCCUS and "Tables for Two."
-More generally, parishes need to be "family friendly."
+More generally, parishes need to be "family-friendly."

 Parishes need to emphasize marital spirituality.
 Retreats, renewal of vows ceremonies and diocesan programs can support married couples, but not all dioceses have marriage support programs, or there may be a limited number.
 Take-home materials are helpful, but resources will not reach couples who are absent from church ("You must be present to win.")
 Priests again mentioned the challenge of staying connected with newly-married couples.

-As you read these expectations, do they strike you as accurate?
+• As you read these expectations, do they strike you as accurate?
 If so, how would you help priests to make a better response to them?
 Are there other areas, besides the three mentioned, in which priests have a major opportunity to provide ministry to marriages?

-In general, participants agreed that these expectations are accurate, although a couple priests thought they are too impersonal and functional.
+In general, participants agreed that these expectations are accurate, although a couple of priests thought they are too impersonal and functional.
 Priests should present themselves as co-disciples and share their own joys and struggles.

 Some priests do not feel adequately prepared to counsel couples.
 More effort is needed to identify good marriage counselors.
 Counseling is too expensive for some couples, or they see a stigma attached to it.
 Peer counseling might be an alternative for these couples.
 Experienced couples should be encouraged to mentor younger couples.